Spanish, German and French language classes for young children

 Teachers have a prop or visual aid in their units’ “Toy Box” for each major vocabulary word or concept they teach, making it easy and fun for them to convey the meanings of the songs.
 Most songs contain language that pertains to the theme, and others contain functional language and phrases that can be used everywhere.
 Each unit contains a counting song, color song, greeting song, and various season-specific songs such as weather, seasons, or clothing.
 Classes typically meet once a week for 45 minutes, and last 10-12 weeks.

 The importance of parent involvement cannot be overemphasized.
 Parents who attend classes with their child can sing the songs learned in class together with their child.
-Even parents of drop-off kids can offer the CD for listening during the week, and help them color and do the activities in the activity booklet at home.
-The beauty of the program is that the CD goes home with the child, ensuring that the learning continues all week until the next class.
+Even parents of drop-off kids can offer the music for listening during the week, and help them color and do the activities in the activity booklet at home.
+The beauty of the program is that the music goes home with the child, ensuring that the learning continues all week until the next class.

 How long is a Music Lingua class?